Nebula Graph Architecture — A Bird’s Eye View

 Stateless Query Layer

 There are two ways to balance the Query Service load.
 The most common way is to place a load balancer in front of the Query Service.
 The second way is to configure the client library with all Query Service hosts’ IP addresses.
-The client will randomly pick one to connect.
+The client will randomly pick one to connect to.

 Each query engine takes the request from the client, parses the statement, and generates an Abstract Syntax Tree (AST).
 Then the AST will be handed over to the execution planner and the optimizer.
 The final AST will be passed to the executors.

 Below is a flow chart of how Nebula Graph’s query engine works.
 For a detailed explanation, please refer to an introduction to the query engine.

 Shared-nothing Distributed Storage Layer